The UK music industry is huge, contributing over £5 billion to the economy with the live performance sector alone contributing over £1 billion.

 Also, our fantastic Ormond Room is a fully equipped performance space for recording or performing original songs or covers.
 Writing and performing music is at the heart of what we do throughout the courses here.

-You will be continually assessed on a Pass or Fail basis on the first 7 units.
-The final unit 8 will be graded on a Pass, Merit, Distinction level.
+You will be continually assessed on a Pass or Fail basis on Units 1 – 7.
+The final Unit 8 will be graded on a Pass, Merit, Distinction level.
 The work towards your final unit will begin towards the end of term 1 in your second year.
 Much of the work is practical in nature but written assignments and presentations are required to support this.
 There is a big emphasis on research and is excellent preparation for university, as the qualification is assessed more like a degree than an A Level.
 There is no final examination.

 There may be additional costs for promoting live events that you will be taking part in.

-University, performer, technician, promoter, venue manager, live sound engineer, songwriter, composer, music producer, studio engineer, musicologist, music therapist, peripatetic teacher, classroom teacher.
+On completion of this course, you could go onto University to study music further.
+You could also progress to become a performer, technician, promoter, venue manager, live sound engineer, songwriter, composer, music producer, studio engineer, musicologist, music therapist, peripatetic teacher or classroom teacher.

 My experience at the College was great, it’s very different to school, and I think it’s a good step to going to university.
 The support was amazing, I loved all of my teachers, they helped me through everything.
 The College is friendly and you will succeed.Heidi Adamson Brattland, A Level student